LipeSou/my-train/README.md

-# my-train
+# my-workout

-An app for my girlfriend to see her training on Vue
+An app for my girlfriend to see her workout on Vue